 - There is a psychic discipline of Soma in the Fading Suns setting, which is described as a Psychic Powers-based extension of yoga and other body control skills.
 (For that matter, Super Senses-related powers in this game are a domain of extrasensory perception, which is a separate discipline.)

 - Franz Raynor of The Adventures of Dr. McNinja has such precise control over his body that he is immune to Nerve Attacks, having literally rearranged his own nervous system to relocate weak spots to other parts of his body.
 Only an expert in anatomy like Doc can tell where he's vulnerable.
 He's since underwent various mutilations, and managed to move his weak point to a limb before it was amputated, leaving what's left of him basically invulnerable.

-- The ASH Universe has Aaron Zander aka Contact, a superhero whose power set includes a physics-violating version of this.
+- Aaron Zander a.k.a.
+Contact, a superhero whose power set includes a physics-violating version of this.

 - It also has a Daredevil-inspired vigilante called Warden whose power is essentially "mind-over-everyone's-body" — including his own.

-- Fiona hin'Connaill of the podcast web serial Metamor City is an 'egoist' i.e. a psychic whose power is the ability to control and/or enhance any of her physical traits at will.
+- Fiona hin'Connaill of the podcast web serial Metamor City is an "egoist" i.e. a psychic whose power is the ability to control and/or enhance any of her physical traits at will.
+So is Miriam.